 If you are negotiating a division of income-producing investments, such as Real Estate Investment Trusts or stock portfolios, seek the advice of a legal professional who handles high-asset divorces.
 The tax burden of each asset may have a drastic impact on what you actually take away from your divorce.

 These are only a few of the changes made by passage of the ATRA.
 If you are contemplating divorce, seek the counsel of a legal professional experienced in high-stakes divorces.
-A lawyer who is knowledgeable about equitable property division, business valuation, long-term ramifications of divorce and other family law issues can help guide you through the legal maze of the divorce process.
+A Denver divorce lawyer who is knowledgeable about equitable property division, business valuation, long-term ramifications of divorce and other family law issues can help guide you through the legal maze of the divorce process.